meanbee/magecert/databases.md

 ### Table Name Lookups

-Use `Mage::getModel('core/resource')->getTableName($modelEntity)` to retreive the defined table for any model.
+Use `Mage::getModel('core/resource')->getTableName($modelEntity)` to retrieve the defined table for any model.
 Table names in Magento are configurable to allow customising and overriding the database schema e.g. using a custom table.

 Accessing resource models can be done using the class `Mage_Core_Model_Resource_Db_Abstract` and the methods `getMainTable()` and `getTable($entityName)`.